 Behringer U-Control UCA222 USB Audio Interface with S/PDIF Out

-While some may dismiss it as starved of features, this minimal device was designed for recording a stereo sound source.
+While some may dismiss the UCA222 as starved of features, this minimal device was designed for recording a stereo sound source.

 It features 2 RCA inputs which you can use to plug in a stereo out from a mixer, or with the use of adapters, instruments straight into the interface.
 It has 2 RCA outputs for monitor speakers.